Secret of Mana: 3D remake

 In August 2017, a 3D remake of the game was announced for PlayStation 4, PlayStation Vita and Windows and was released on February 15, 2018.
 The remake was developed by Q Studios for Square Enix.
 The project began in 2016 following positive feedback from Adventures of Mana, a remake of the original Mana game.
-The remake's gameplay was described as "basically the same" as the original, although it was redone using 3D graphics and some features were added for convenience such as an area map, increased game save opportunities, improved companion AI, and voice acting.
+The remake's gameplay was described as "basically the same" as the original, although it was redone using 3D graphics and some features were added for convenience such as an area map, increased game save opportunities, improved companion artificial intelligence, and voice acting.
 The offline multiplayer function was carried over into the different versions.
 The character art was redesigned by Haccan, an artist who had worked on Adventures of Mana.
 Kikuta returned to supervise new arrangements of his music, bringing in a number of other composers he knew who were fans of Secret of Mana.
 He described his approach as composing an "adult" version of the original tracks.
 At the request of the series producer, the main theme "Angel's Fear" was recorded with a full orchestra.
 The arranges included as Yuzo Koshiro and Tsuyoshi Sekito.
 The soundtrack was released as an album, also titled Secret of Mana Original Soundtrack, shortly after the remake's release in February 2018.